-As a preliminary exercise prior to pattern practice in a context, the rapid-response drill can help reinforce the verb stem/personal ending, as in the following drill, which precedes the regular -ar verb pattern drills:
+As a preliminary exercise prior to pattern practice in a context, the rapid-response drill can help reinforce the verb stem/personal ending, as in the following drill, which precedes the regular -ar verb pattern drills (p.
+40):

-Page 41: Explain the purpose of a rapid response drill.
+Explain the purpose of a rapid response drill.
 Have students give corresponding forms.

-yo: bailar, estudiar, trabajar, necesitar,... tú: buscar, hablar, pagar, tomar and so on.
+yo: bailar, estudiar, tocar, escuchar tú: buscar, hablar, pagar, tomar

 Here, in a very focused drill situation (one person at a time), students give answers as quickly as possible.
 Speedy response is important, since students need to learn to respond quickly in common conversational situations.
 This same technique also works in conversation-oriented drills.
 For example, Conversación A (p.
 6):

-- A. How many different ways can you respond to the following greetings and phrases?
+- A. Expresiones de cortesía.
+How many different ways can you respond to the following greetings and phrases?

 - 1. Buenas tardes.

 - 2. Adiós.

-and so on.
-Here, the rapid-response technique might best be used the second time you do this drill in class, perhaps as a review on the following day.
+Here, the rapid response technique might best be used the second time you do this drill in class, perhaps as a review on the following day.